ysndr/MSc-Thesis/chapter/methodology.md

 However, type information is available for name bindings only, meaning pattern matches remain untyped.

 The same process applies for argument names in function declarations.
-Due to argument currying, NLS linearizes only a single argument/pattern at a time.
+Due to argument currying[^https://en.wikipedia.org/wiki/Currying], NLS linearizes only a single argument/pattern at a time.

 ##### Records